Skip to main content

 You will learn about the history of public art both in Finland and abroad.

-Learning about the place of public art in society, new opportunities.
+Learning about the place of public art in society, and explore the new opportunities it offers.

 Additional information for students: previous knowledge etc.